khaeru/sdmx/doc/implementation.rst

    The URI and URN are *globally* unique.
 See `Wikipedia <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#URLs_and_URNs>`_ for a discussion of the differences between the two.

 :class:`.NameableArtefact`
    - has a :attr:`name <.NameableArtefact.name>` and :attr:`description <.NameableArtefact.description>`, and
    - is identifiable, therefore *also* annotable.

 :class:`.VersionableArtefact`
    - has a :attr:`version <.VersionableArtefact.version>` number,
    - may be valid between certain times (:attr:`valid_from <.VersionableArtefact.valid_from>`, :attr:`valid_to <.VersionableArtefact.valid_to>`), and
    - is nameable, identifiable, *and* annotable.

 :class:`.MaintainableArtefact`
    - is under the authority of a particular :attr:`maintainer <.MaintainableArtefact.maintainer>`, and
    - is versionable, nameable, identifiable, and annotable.

    In an SDMX message, a maintainable object might not be given in full; only as a reference (with :attr:`is_external_reference <.MaintainableArtefact.is_external_reference>` set to :obj:`True`).
    If so, it might have a :attr:`structure_url <.MaintainableArtefact.structure_url>`, where the maintainer provides more information about the object.

 The API reference for :mod:`sdmx.model` shows the parent classes for each class, to describe whether they are versionable, nameable, identifiable, and/or maintainable.

-Because SDMX is used worldwide, an :class:`.InternationalString` type is used in the IM—for instance, the `name` of a Nameable object is an ``InternationalString``, with zero or more :attr:`localizations <.InternationalString.localizations>` in different locales.
+Because SDMX is used worldwide, an :class:`.InternationalString` type is used in the IM—for instance, the `name` of a Nameable object is an InternationalString, with zero or more :attr:`localizations <.InternationalString.localizations>` in different locales.

 ..
 [1] Indirectly, through :class:`Item`.